Missing person: Searches

 In most countries, the police are the default agency for leading an investigation into a missing person case.
 Disappearances at sea are a general exception, as these require a specialized agency such as a coast guard.
 In many countries, such as the United States, voluntary search and rescue teams can be called out to assist the police in the search.
 Rescue agencies such as fire departments, mountain rescue and cave rescue may also participate in cases that require their specialized resources.
 Police forces such as Lancashire Constabulary stress the need to try to find the person quickly, to assess how vulnerable the person is, and to search places that the person may have links to.

-Various charities exist to assist the investigations into unsolved cases.
-These include the National Center for Missing & Exploited Children in the US, Missing People in the UK, Child Focus in Belgium, and The Smile of the Child in Greece.
-Some missing person cases are given wide media coverage, with the searchers turning to the public for assistance.
-The persons' photographs may be displayed on bulletin boards, milk cartons, postcards, websites and social media to publicize their description.

 Torchlight procession on 23 of February 2019 in Trondheim, Norway for the search of missing boy Odin Andre Hagen Jacobsen who has been missing since 18 November 2018.
 The people protest to demand from the police to strengthen their efforts and for the media to give the case more coverage.